albertwidi/go-project-example/README.md

 For applicatoin configuration, config-file is used and located on the root project directory.
 The [configuration-file](./project.config.toml) is written in `toml` grammar.

 The configuration value in the `configuration-file` is embed as environment-variable value.
 The value will be replaced by the environment-variable value in runtime or when program started.
 To help the process, the project use the help of [environment-variable](./project.env.toml) file.
+The `environment-variable` files is choosen because it is simpler as we can have multiple files and we can hide/ignore the file for specific use-case, for example, secret value of `client_id` and `client_secret` of some cloud vendor.

 The mixed of `configuration-variable` and `environment-variable` is used to help people in project to see what configuration structure is exists within the project, and able to dynamically changed depends on the environment variables value.